valdisdot/Skeleton/README.md

 Default implementation of MoldParser, it has two constructors:

-- default `DefaultMoldParser()`, where built entity may ***throw IllegalArgumentException*** after calling method `parse(FrameMold frameMold)`, if unknown type of ElementMold appears.
+- default `DefaultMoldParser()`, where built entity may ***throw IllegalArgumentException*** after calling method `apply(FrameMold frameMold)`, if unknown type of ElementMold appears.
 Also, List of data from the DataCells ***will be converted into a string of JSON array***.

-- second `DefaultMoldParser(Function<ElementMold, JElement<String>> customParseFunction, Function<List<String>, String> listToStringFunction)` is for cases, where we have other ones implementation of JElement than are presented in package `ui.gui.element`.
-They can be parsed with `customParseFunction`.
+- second `DefaultMoldParser(Function<ElementMold, JElement<String>> customParseFunction, Function<List<String>, String> listToStringFunction)` is for cases, where we have new ones implementation of JElement.
+They can be parsed with the `customParseFunction`.
 List of data from the DataCells will be parsed by `listToStringFunction`.

 3. package `parser.json`